XorTroll/Plutonium/README.md

 - This library uses software-accelerated SDL2 rendering.

 - This library's performance is based on WPF's system.
-The user doesn't directly interact with the rendering, as it's done by elements, same way WPF works with `FrameworkElement` and `Window` objects, Plutonium has `pn::fw::Element` and `pn::Application`.
+The user doesn't directly interact with the rendering, as it's done by elements, same way WPF works with `FrameworkElement` and `Window` objects, Plutonium has `pu::element::Element` and `pu::Application`.

-- Same way WPF does, you can create an UI by making a custom Application class inheriting from `pn::Application` class, or simply creating a variable and adding elements to it.
+- Same way WPF does, you can create an UI by making a custom Application class inheriting from `pu::Application` class, or simply creating a variable and adding elements to it.

 - The main function to initialize the application is `Show()`.